A Few Core Technologies - Many Products

 Insolia Flex Max

-Designed to be a PU molded part for strength and thinness, the perforations reduce the mass and cost of the part while providing real ventilation.
-The closest part has the bottom side up, and the trim lines are visible on the left end of the part.
-Untrimmed, it’s a US M 13, and there are five trim lines that step down to a US M 8.
+The closest part has the bottom side up, showing the variable depth of the hexagonal perforations, which reduces the part's mass and cost while providing natural ventilation.
+The trim lines are visible on the left end of the part.
+Untrimmed, it’s a US Men’s 13, and the five trim lines take it down to a US M 8.

-The heel cup shown in the insole above uses the Insolia Cradle geometry, adjusted to fit the thinnest possible insole.
+The heel cup incorporates an Insolia Cradle, adjusted to fit the thinnest possible insole.

 Insolia Plantar Fasciitis Insole with Cuboid Support

-This was developed to answer the Plantar Fasciitis challenge.
-Could we develop an insole that would reduce stress on the plantar fascia in order to reduce the pain associated with Plantar Fasciitis?
+This insole was developed to answer the Plantar Fasciitis challenge.
+Could we develop an insole that would reduce stress on the plantar fascia and reduce the pain associated with Plantar Fasciitis?
 Comments from users of the “Goldie Lou” sandal we developed around our Insolia Foundation footbed suggested it could be optimized to enhance its ability to reduce the pain associated with Plantar Fasciitis.
 We went to work.

-In addition to optimizing Insolia Cradle to reduce stress on the plantar fascia, we developed a cuboid pad with a groove aligned with the axis of the pull of the peroneus longus tendon.
-This works with Insolia Flex and the optimized Insolia Cradle to create an insole optimized for relieving Plantar Fasciitis pain.
+In addition to optimizing the Insolia Cradle to reduce stress on the plantar fascia, we developed a novel cuboid pad with a groove aligned with the axis of the pull of the peroneus longus tendon.
+The Insolia Cuboid Pad works in combination with Insolia Flex and the optimized Insolia Cradle to create an insole optimized for relieving Plantar Fasciitis pain.

 The Insolia Plantar Fasciitis Insole: The heel cup is an optimized version of Insolia Cradle to reduce stress on the Plantar Fascia.
 The novel Cuboid Pad is the oval oriented at roughly 45 degrees.
 Insolia Flex is the asymmetric ovoid under the great toe joint.